-- An astrologer who has been in business only a short time, or is very young, may be the real thing but may not be experienced at interpreting charts for clients.
+- An astrologer who has been in business only a short time, or is very young, might be the real thing but might not be experienced at interpreting charts for clients.

 - An astrologer who pushes you hard to buy a reading, or sends repeat e-mails, or otherwise makes you uncomfortable, is probably fake.

-- A real astrologer will take at least a day or two, sometimes longer, to create your chart and study it before setting up a meeting to interpret it for you and answer your questions.
+- A real astrologer will take at least a day or two, or even longer, to create your chart and study it before setting up a meeting to interpret it for you and answer your questions.

 - A real astrologer prefers not to give readings over the phone, although sometimes it can't be helped.

-- A real astrologer will give you an hour or a half-hour of time in which to answer your questions about your horoscope.
+- A real astrologer will give you an hour or a half-hour in which to discuss and answer your questions about your horoscope.

 - A real astrologer charges professional rates for consultations. $100 per hour is about right; some charge as much as $200.
 Remember that they have worked on your chart and its interpretation before meeting with you.
 If they are real astrologers, you will not have to have this same reading done over again.

-- Real astrologers often record the session for you, or, if they're older or not comfortable with the technology, will let you record the session.
+- Real astrologers often record the session for you, or will let you record the session.

 - No real astrologer will ever tell you that horoscopes are "spooky," "shocking," or "scary."
 Real astrologers don't want to scare people.
 They want to help people.

-- An astrologer who says you have a terrible chart and there's no hope for your business, love life, or whatever, is fake or very sick in the head; even more so if he suggests your future success depends on buying more readings from him.
+- An astrologer who says you have a terrible chart and there's no hope for your business, love life, or whatever, is fake or very sick in the head; even more so if he suggests your future success depends on buying more readings.

 - A husband and wife team, or parent and child team ("I can't meet you Thursday, but Bob can") who claim that they are both mediums/psychics, is fake.

-- A real astrologer will not be so specific as to say, "You will meet a tall dark stranger," or "Yes, he is having an affair with your best friend," or "You will lose your job in two weeks, then go work at Wal-Mart."
-He or she will talk about planetary conditions and likelihoods, saying something like, "Saturn is entering your tenth house, and for the next two years job or career matters may be challenging.
-It may help you in this area of your life to become serious and organized."
+- A real astrologer will not be so specific as to say, "You will meet a tall dark stranger," or "Yes, he is having an affair with your best friend," or "You will lose your job in two weeks, then go work at Walmart."
+They will talk about planetary conditions and likelihoods, saying something like, "Saturn is entering your tenth house, and for the next two years job or career matters may be challenging.
+It may be help you in this area of your life to become serious and organized."